Expo 2027: Málaga

 very near the University of Málaga and the Málaga International Airport that has a capacity for 35 million passengers every year.

 It was the first city to be officially interested in hosting this expo and also the only city that was officially visited by the BIE to examine the proposed terrane and learn more about the project before closing the candidatures.

-Expo2027 Malaga had the support of a large part of institutions, entities, associations, federations and companies of the city.
+Expo2027 Málaga had the support of a large part of institutions, entities, associations, federations and companies of the city.

 San Carlos de Bariloche

 The theme for this bid for 2027 was Nature + Technology = sustainable energy.
 A viable future for humanity.

 Vote

 A secret ballot took place to select the winner at BIE's 172nd General Assembly on 21 June 2023.
 The first ballot awarded 54 votes to Belgrade, Málaga were given 42 votes, Minnesota earned 19 votes and Phuket was given 16 votes, with San Carlos de Bariloche gathering only 8 (and 1 abstention).
 This meant that San Carlos de Bariloche was eliminated.
 The second ballot awarded Belgrade 69 votes, Málaga was given 48 votes, Minnesota 21 votes, with Phuket gathering only 15 (with 1 abstention), eliminating Phuket.
 The third ballot awarded Belgrade 74 votes and earned Málaga 53 votes, with Minnesota gathering only 23 votes (and 2 abstentions).
 This meant Minnesota was eliminated.
 In the final, fourth round ballot 81 votes were given to Belgrade and 70 to Málaga.